 Second, we used an unsupervised analysis for the bulk tissue expression data and try to find its main components that potentially relate to the single cell types.
 In particular, we decomposed the decomposed the bulk gene expression matrix from our resource using non-negative matrix factorization (NMF, see Methods), and compared if top principal components of NMF (NMF-PCs capturing most data covariance) and the gene expression of single cells are consistent.
 As shown in Figure XX, we can see a number of NMF-PCs highly correlate with the biomarker gene expression signatures of neuronal, non-neuronal and fetal cell types as above; e.g., the NMF-PCs shown in Figure xxx.
 This shows that our unsupervised analysis derived the main components from the bulk tissue data, roughly matching the single cell data, and suggests that these cell types do make sense and contribute bulk tissue gene expression.

-After this analysis, we further devolved the bulk tissue expression matrix Y using the single cell data matrix X to estimate the cell fractions W, by solving the equation “Y=WX” (See methods).
-We found that the multiplication of estimated cell fractions and single cell expression data can explain a variety of expression variation across tissue samples; i.e., ||WX||_F/||Y||_F>80% showing that over 80% bulk gene expression variation across samples can be accounted for a variation in single cell types.
+After this analysis, we further devolved the bulk tissue expression matrix Y [[B??]]using the single cell data matrix X to estimate the cell fractions W, by solving the equation “Y=WX” (See methods).
+We found that the multiplication of estimated cell fractions and single cell expression data can explain [[the pop.
+Variation]] of expression across tissue samples; i.e., [[expl _F]]||WX||_F/||Y||_F>80% showing that over 80% bulk gene expression variation across samples can be accounted for a variation in single cell types.
 Moreover, we found that our estimated fractions of NEU+/- cells match the experimental measurements for reference brain samples (r=xxx, Figure xxx). we found that the cell fractions of individual tissues (i.e., deconvolution coefficients from W) vary, and a number of cell population changes highly associate with different phenotypes and psychiatric disorders (Figure xxx).
 For example, the excitatory and inhibitory types (EX3 and In6) have significantly different fractions between healthy Male and Female.
-The fraction(s) of neuronal type(s) (Inhibitory X) is significantly anti-correlated with Age (r = xxx), and Inhibitory X cells have functions of XXX involving the differentially expressed genes in Age from our resource (Figure xxx).
-The excitatory neuronal cell populations (e.g., EX3) decrease significantly in ASD samples (p<xxx) while the non-neuronal cells increasing (e.g., oligodendrocytes).
+The fraction(s) of neuronal type(s) (Inhibitory X) is significantly anti-correlated with Age (r = xxx), and Inhibitory X cells have functions of XXX involving the differentially expressed genes in Age from our resource (Figure xxx). [[consolidate]]The excitatory neuronal cell populations (e.g., EX3) decrease significantly in ASD samples (p<xxx) while the non-neuronal cells increasing (e.g., oligodendrocytes).
 Finally, we report the individual cell populations along with significantly associated relationships between particular cell type fractions and phenotypes (Supplement).

 VI.
 Active enhancers in adult brain (215)